andrewrjohn/covid-19-api/README.md

 ## COVID-19 Tracker API
 Get global and country-specific information regarding number of cases of COVID-19.
 Updated every 10 minutes.
-Data is scraped but responses are dirty cached in memory to reduce response time.
+Data is scraped and dirty cached in memory to reduce response time.

 #### Current Endpoints
 - _/api/cases/countries_